Ednormous/CITS3403-Group-Project/README.md

 ## For Project Markers

-A temporary administration login has been hardcoded into the database enabling assessment of Administrator functions.
+Temporary administration and tutor logins have been provided for the assessment.
 These login details will be removed on completion of marking.
+Feel free to register as a student in order to assess the application capabilites as a client of Tuition Talks.

+Administrator
  - Username: Marker
  - Passowrd: Marker
+ - Email: Marker@tuitiontalks.com

+Tutor
+ - Username: Tutor
+ - Password: Tutor
- - Email: Marker@Marker.com
+ - Email: Tutor@tuitiontalks.com